How Statistics Can Help

 There are four types of cerebral palsy: spastic, ataxic, dyskinetic and mixed type.
 These different types affect the person’s control of their muscle tone, balance and/or body movements.

 - Spastic cerebral palsy is the most common type of the condition.

-- It appears in 70 to 80 percent of all people diagnosed with cerebral palsy, according to CPARF.
+- It appears in 70% to 80% of all people diagnosed with cerebral palsy, according to CPARF.